Responsible Dog Owner’s month is here! If you’re a responsible pet parent, you will do these 7 things

 As a part of Responsible Dog, Owner month take an oath to expose your dog to lots of physical activity.
 You will find that your dog will be more energetic, joyous, and lively.
 Once you have cracked what your dog loves the most, make it a habit.
 As a note of caution, before you do any of this please keep in mind the age and the size of your dog.
 Putting an old dog through all of this might cause trauma.

 2. Dog Health and Wellness

 If you are someone who does not take your pet to the vet for a regular check-up, it is high time you do so.
 It is important that you take good care of your dog.
 This is your primary responsibility as a pet parent.
-Each dog’s medical needs may vary and it is not possible to find out what the dog is going through with just by being with him.
+Each dog’s medical needs may vary and it is not possible to find out what the dog is going through just by being with him.
 Unlike humans, a dog cannot inform you that he/she is sick.
 Also, the age of your dog plays an important role.
-The medical needs of a dog varies with his/her age.
+The medical needs of a dog vary with his/her age.
 Annual vaccinations, Dental care, ear care are some of the important aspects that one should not miss.

 Related Blog: 5 Effective Ways to Stay Healthy with your Dog